 The poor 5-year survival rate of below 5% of PDAC patients has not significantly improved since the 1970ies.
 This has marked PDAC as one of the cancers with unmet needs warranting the urgent requirement to explore novel therapeutic strategies.
 We propose to test ferroptosis-inducing therapy (FIT) in in-vitro and in-vivo PDAC model systems in order to address this need.
 Findings made in these model systems will be corroborated in a PDAC patient tissue bank.

 Most tumours are known to undergo constant cycles of selection via immune effector cells.
 One pathway via which immune effector cells kill target cells is extrinsic apoptosis induction via ligand/receptor binding of Tumor necrosis factor (TNF)- and TNF-receptor (TNFR) superfamily (SF) members (Karstedt et al., 2017).
 Yet, given the fast kinetics and efficiency by which extrinsic apoptosis can eliminate targeted cells, it is not surprising that tumours frequently develop escape mechanisms against extrinsic apoptosis.
 In KRAS-driven PDAC, we previously found that extrinsic apoptosis is disabled (Karstedt et al., 2015).
 Interestingly, Ferroptosis is a recently discovered type of regulated necrosis which, unlike apoptosis, is independent of caspase.
-Instead, ferroptotic cells die following iron-dependent lipid peroxidation, a process which is antagonised by glutathione peroxidase 4 (GPX4), by the cystine/glutamate antiporter xCT (SLC7A11) and ferroptosis suppressor protein 1 (FSP1) (reviewed in Bebber et al. under review).
-Importantly, tumour cells escaping other forms of regulated cell death maintain or acquire sensitivity to ferroptosis (Thomas*, Bebber* et al. in preparation).
-As part of this project, it will be tested whether KRAS-mutated PDAC which is resistant to extrinsic apoptosis can respond to ferroptosis-inducing therapy (FIT).
-Findings made unbiased studies will be validated mechanistically and tested in genetically engineered mouse models for PDAC.
+Instead, ferroptotic cells die following iron-dependent lipid peroxidation, a process which is antagonised by glutathione peroxidase 4 (GPX4), by the cystine/glutamate antiporter xCT (SLC7A11) and ferroptosis suppressor protein 1 (FSP1) (reviewed in Bebber et al. 2020).
+Importantly, tumour cells escaping other forms of regulated cell death maintain or acquire sensitivity to ferroptosis (Bebber et al. 2021).
+Moreover, ferroptosis is a lytic type of cell death during which cellular plasmamembranes are permeabilised (Pedrera et al. 2020) making it potentially immunogenic and thereby particularly interesting for cancer therapy.
+As part of this project, we tested whether KRAS-mutated PDAC can respond to ferroptosis-inducing therapy (FIT).

 CMMC - PI - A 06show more…